weberdc/py_find_influential_tweeters/README.md

   `https://twitter/A/status/14` which itself mentions screen name `@B`

-The expected output based on this set is for user `@A` to have an h-index of 3 (3 tweets each retweeted at least 3 times), an interactor ratio of 0.8 (unique users retweeting and mentioning (8) divided by the number of followers (10)) and a retweet/mention ratio of 1.75 (unique tweets retweeted and/or quoted (3) and tweets mentioning (3, including 2 replies) divided by the number of tweets in corpus (4)). `@B`'s interactor ratio is 0.2, its retweet/mention ratio is 0.67 (it was mentioned by in a tweet by `@A`, which was then quoted by `@H`, counting for 2, divided by the 3 tweets it posted). `@A`'s Duan rank value turns out to be 3.45 and `@B`'s is 1.49.
+The expected output based on this set is for user `@A` to have an h-index of 3 (3 tweets each retweeted at least 3 times), an interactor ratio of 0.7 (unique users retweeting and mentioning (7) divided by the number of followers (10)) and a retweet/mention ratio of 1.75 (unique tweets retweeted and/or quoted (3) and tweets mentioning (3, including 2 replies) divided by the number of tweets in corpus (4)). `@B`'s interactor ratio is 0.2, its retweet/mention ratio is 0.67 (it was mentioned by in a tweet by `@A`, which was then quoted by `@H`, counting for 2, divided by the 3 tweets it posted). `@A`'s Duan rank value turns out to be 3.45 and `@B`'s is 1.49 (and 0.8 for others).

 **NB** Users who do not interact with any other users (i.e. their tweets include no mentions, retweets or quotes) will not have a D-Rank value.
 It can be assumed to be zero.
 Same with h-index values.